Once printing is complete, you can close this window.

 usps.com destinations

-The top five destinations on usps.com in 2024, in order of popularity, were USPS Tracking, Informed Delivery, ZIP Code Lookup, USPS FAQs and The Postal Store.
+The top five destinations on usps.com in fiscal year 2025, in order of popularity, were USPS Tracking, Informed Delivery, ZIP Code Lookup, The Postal Store and Post Office Locator.

 Top five pages on usps.com, in order of popularity, in 2024: